microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ### Opening something in a local browser or application

 Spawning a process or using a module like `opn` to launch a browser or other application for particular URI can work well for local scenarios, but Workspace extensions run remotely which can cause the the application to launch on the wrong side.
+VS Code Remote Development **partially** shims the `opn` node module to allow existing extensions to function.
+You can call the module with a URI and VS Code will cause the default application for the URI to appear on the client side.
+However, this is not a complete implementation as options are not support and a `child_process` object is not returned.

-Thankfully, recent versions of VS Code include the `vscode.env.openExternal` method that can launch the default registered application on your local operating system for any URI you pass into it.
+Instead of relying on a 3rd party node module, we recommend extensions take advantage of the `vscode.env.openExternal` method to launch the default registered application on your local operating system for given URI.
 Even better `vscode.env.openExternal` **does automatic port forwarding!** You can use it to point to a local web server on a remote machine and serve up content even if that port is blocked externally.

 It was added to version 1.31 of VS Code, so you can update your `engines.vscode` value in `package.json` to avoid having to do feature detection: